tardate/LittleCodingKata/elixir/install_macosx/README.md

-# #210 Elixir on MacOS
+# #210 Elixir on macOS

-Installing Elixir on MacOS
+Installing Elixir on macOS

 ## Notes

-Trying two options for running Elixir on MacOS - brew and docker
+Trying two options for running Elixir on macOS - brew and docker

 ### Using Homebrew